Timon-R/TRA420_Modeling_2025/docs/climate_module.md

     \end{cases}
 $$

-  where `Δ` is specified in Mt CO₂/yr and converted to Gt inside the runner.
+  where $\Delta E$ is specified in Mt CO₂/yr and converted to Gt inside the runner.

 - FaIR climate parameters are broadcast to `(config, layer)` matrices using `_broadcast_matrix` and `_broadcast_vector`.